Executive Summary

 Revitalization comes down to the economy.
 The economic system defines every aspect of our society.
 The economy is cyclical, booms and busts.
 Complex unstable conditions around the world affect people everywhere.

 There has been evident weakness in the America economy since at least the beginning of the rustbelt era; since at least 1980.
 Recovery from the 2008 Great Recession was slow.
+The economic structural shifts since the pandemic are significant but not yet fully understood.
 It required that considerable subsidies be pumped into the economy.
 Trillions more of debt was generated with COVID stimulus.

-Tax revenues, however, have fallen.
+Tax revenues, however, have fallen where populations have declined.
 State and local governments cannot incur debt.
 A number are already facing bankruptcy.
 The impact on government services at all levels will continue to be tested.
 There just isn’t enough money to turn the tide.
 Again, local communities will be forced to find their own resources.

 We are at a turning point, and we have choices.
 Will it be business as usual or is there something now perhaps more desirable?
 Indeed, will it even be possible to return to business as usual?
 There are many powerful variables at work.
 We need to better understand the nature of the problems we are dealing with.
 We need programs that will give us realizable, and not just hoped for, outcomes.
 We need reliable information to do that.
 We need education and skills development.
 We need community solidarity.
 And we need to assure sufficient local resiliency to not have to do this all over again in a few years.

+Revitalization is at least as much community as economic development.
 The Transition Centre business model has always focused on the local community and how to make it more resilient.
+This mandates a focus on the development of a robust sense of community.
 We have been fortunate to acquire a great deal of information, to develop methodologies, to identify key principles and best-practices and to configure alternative approaches.
 Our Blueprint proposes a transformative program for making communities more safe, secure, and livable.

 The Transition Centre’s approach is not radical.
 It has no ideological or utopia objective.
 We don’t dwell on theories about who did what.
 We don’t expect someone else to fix the problems.
 The problem is the problem, a lack of real progress in addressing the issues the affect the wellbeing of society.
 It is about what we are currently experiencing.
 Our definition of problems is based on a practical appraisal of the facts of life.
 Our core principles and practices are about concrete, community-based, solutions to problems.